Vantiq/vantiq-extension-sources/jdbcSource/README.md

     removed when read.
 *   **targetServer**: Required.
 The Vantiq server hosting the sources.

-# Setting Up Your VANTIQ IDE <a name="vantiq" id="vantiq"></a>
+# Setting Up Your VANTIQ Modelo IDE <a name="vantiq" id="vantiq"></a>

 ## Source Configuration

-To set up the Source in the VANTIQ IDE, you will need to add a Source to your project.
-Please check the [Prerequisites](#pre) to make sure you have properly added a Source Definition to your VANTIQ IDE.
+To set up the Source in the VANTIQ Modelo IDE, you will need to add a Source to your project.
+Please check the [Prerequisites]
+(#pre) to make sure you have properly added a Source Definition to VANTIQ Modelo.
 Once this is complete, you can select JDBC (or whatever you named your Source Definition) as the Source Type.
 You will then need to fill out the Source Configuration Document.

 The Configuration document may look similar to the following example: